alexbospnw/giant-bomb-wiki/gb_api_scripts/README.md

 Crawls through a targeted entity to fill in its relationships and the relationship's relationships.
 Degree of depth is 1.

+- Check https://www.giantbomb.com/api to make sure the Current API Usage is clean.
 - Run `docker exec <container name> php /var/www/html/maintenance/run.php gb_api_scripts/fill_relations.php <singular endpoint> <id>`
 - Options:
   - apikey: To use an apikey other than the one defined in your `.env` file.